-I’ve kept this news under wraps for a while but I can finally announce that my debut novel will be published by Wrecking Ball Press in July.
-It is longlisted for the 2017 Gordon Burn Prize and received the K Blundell Trust Award for Fiction.
+My debut novel, Black Teeth and a Brilliant Smile, has been published by Wrecking Ball Press.
+It is shortlisted for the 2017 Gordon Burn Prize and received the K Blundell Trust Award for Fiction.

-The book launches at Bradford Literature Festival and is available via all good bookshops and online retailers.
-It will be published as a limited edition trade paperback with a pink foil cover.
-Wrecking Ball are the Black Sparrow Press of Northern England and I’m honoured to be joining the esteemed company of Ben Myers, Tony O’Neill, Dan Fante, and Helen Mort.
+The first edition has a foil-press cover, pink endpapers, and is limited to 1000 copies.
+Wrecking Ball are the Black Sparrow Press of the North and I’m honoured to be joining the esteemed company of Ben Myers, Tony O’Neill, Dan Fante, and Helen Mort.

 Black Teeth and a Brilliant Smile